Are Online Dictionaries Better Than the Print Versions?

 Is an unabridged dictionary worth it?

-If you are a writer or an editor that uses a dictionary in your professional life, it could be worth it to get a subscription to Merriam-Webster Unabridged.
-I am currently subscribed to it and plan to continue doing so in future years.
+If you are a writer or an editor and use a dictionary in your professional life, it could be worth it to get a subscription to Merriam-Webster Unabridged.
+It may depend on how often you find the Collegiate unsatisfactory when you’re looking up words.
+For words that aren’t particularly new, the unabridged dictionary will give you more information.

 I have found it helpful in the past, particularly the additional example sentences that can help confirm a word’s usage in specific situations.